 What is Teacher Prep?

-What is the training that iOi offers on Thinkific?
+What is the teacher training that iOi offers?

-Training available on the platform is an opportunity for Teachers who want to take a deeper dive into the thematic and individual activities the iOi has designed on offer to schools, to enhance their creative teaching practice, and pedagogical skills.
-The training is asynchronous and available online to complete in your own time.
+Training available on ImagineED is an opportunity for teachers who want to take a deeper dive into the thematic and individual activities the iOi has designed on offer to schools, to enhance their creative teaching practice, and pedagogical skills.
+The training is available online to complete in your own time.

-Please follow this link we share in an email to you and your fellow teachers, where you can create a free account to join the iOi’s Thinkific courses.
+Please follow this link and use our our free access code we shared in an email to you and your fellow teachers.

-Do I need to attend both the Teacher Prep session and complete the Thinkific training?
+Do I need to attend both the Teacher Prep session and complete the ImagineED training?
 What’s the difference?

-Who in my school needs to do the Thinkific training and who needs to take part in the Teacher Prep session?
-Who in my school needs to take part in the Teacher Prep session and who needs to do the Thinkific training?
+Who in my school needs to complete the ImagineED course and who needs to take part in the Teacher Prep session?

-Teachers whose classes are Partaking in Thinkific training is not essential.
-It is an additional free offer for Teachers who want to go the extra mile and enhance their pedagogical skills in their own time and pace.
+Completing the ImagineED course is not essential.
+It is an additional free offer for teachers who want to go the extra mile and enhance their pedagogical skills in their own time and pace.

 What tech do I need to set up to show the online broadcast?